There are 38 councillors, each one is elected for a period of four years to represent the residents in part of the district known as a Ward.

 Each elected Member serves on full Council, which determines strategic policy and approves certain matters "reserved" to Council, such as setting the budget and Council Tax.

 Councillors also serve on one of two Area Planning Committees, and may also serve on other committees, such as Executive Committee, Overview & Scrutiny or the Licensing and Appeals Committee.

 An important part of the councillor's role takes place away from the Council itself and in their ward, where they act as a point of contact between the district council, parish and town councils and residents on a range of community matters.

 Many Councillors are also representatives on outside bodies.

 The Leader and Chairman of the Council

-In May 2019 Councillor Dean Clarke was elected as Chairman and will fulfil the role until May 2020.
-Councillor Caroline Bovey was elected to take on the role of Vice-Chairman.
+In May 2019 Councillor Dean Clarke was elected as Chairman.
+Councillor Caroline Bovey was elected Vice-Chairman.